Remote Learning and Accessibility

 - If you are giving a timed assessment via Lyceum, you can adjust the allotted time individually for students with accommodations for extended time (1.5x or 2.0x) or breaks not counted in testing time accommodations.
-Please review the instructions for Creating a Quiz which includes information about how to adjust allotted time for specific students.
+Please review the instructions for Providing Extra Time for Students which includes information about how to adjust allotted time for specific students.
 Contact Accessible Education or ILS for assistance.

 - Breaks will depend on the student and their needs.
 Please consult with the student about how this has worked for them up to this point.
 Typically, we start with a 10-minute break for every hour, or similar, and see how that works.
 Again, students may have varying needs, so this could look different for each student.
 If students are able to start and stop the clock, there is no issue.
 If not, their time will need to be an adjustment to include time for breaks.

 - If you are allowing all students a window to complete an assessment online (for example a 24-hour period), you generally do not need to provide an accommodation.
 Contact Accessible Education with specific questions.